chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 #### On Air-Gapped machine running Chef Automate

-1. Make sure your upgrade strategy as none in Chef Automate config.
+1. Make sure your upgrade strategy as none in the Chef Automate config.
 Check using:

     ```sh
     sudo ./chef-automate config show